Choosing the Right Wood for Your Woodworking Projects

 Fun Facts

-• It is one of the fastest-growing plants on Earth.
-Some species can grow up to 35 inches per day.
+• It’s one of the fastest-growing plants on Earth, with some species growing up to 35 inches daily.

 • Bamboo has a higher compressive strength than wood, brick, or concrete and a tensile strength that rivals steel.